 Big sites that churn out a lot of content, like Jezebel and the Huffington Post, do this exceptionally well as they need to put out a high volume of content and don't always have time to write everything from scratch.
 There are several styles of curated content, but the one I’m going to share is quite common and easy to execute.

 It’s important to remember that being a good curator of information is just as valuable as producing brand new content.
 There is so much content available on the internet, that acting as a funnel - and adding your brand’s valuable perspective and expertise - is an overlooked and important function for a content creator.
 “Content curation assembles, selects, categorises, comments on, and presents the most relevant, highest quality information to meet your audience’s needs on a specific subject,” says the Content Marketing Institute.

-For a great example of curated content, have a look at this article by Gawker.
+For a great example of curated content, have a look at this article by now defunct Gawker.
 They excellently curated an article from New York Magazine, and did it by adding original commentary, crediting the original and creating a new heading.